 Youth and Community Work

 Stroud District Council deliver youth and community work with and for young people across the district.

-A small team of specialist youth and community workers deliver youth participation projects and programmes with and for young people in their communities.
+A small team of specialist youth and community workers deliver a youth service, mainly focusing (but not exclusively) on youth participation projects and programmes with and for young people in their communities.
 This team typically works in partnership with various SDC officers, including Neighbourhood Wardens, plus many other community stakeholders across the district.

 The key focus of youth work is to;